 To detect air and ground targets day and night, an optoelectronic station is used in its capabilities similar to that used in the Sosna air defense system.
 The detection range of an air target of the “fighter” type channel in the overview mode is 6500 m, in the narrow field of view mode - 12 000 m.
 Accurate measurement of the coordinates and speed of the target is carried out by a laser range finder.
 On a combat vehicle, for obtaining external target designation from other sources, telecode communication equipment is installed.
 The defeat of air targets should be carried out by a fragmentation shell with a programmable fuse.
 In the future, it is possible to use a guided projectile with laser guidance, which should increase the effectiveness of the complex.

-It is stated that ZAK “Derivatsiya-PVO” is capable of fighting combat helicopters, tactical aircraft, drones and even shoot down rockets of multiple launch rocket systems.
+It is stated that ZAK "Derivation-Air Defense" is able to deal with combat helicopters, tactical aircraft aviation, drones and even shoot down rockets of multiple launch rocket systems.
 In addition, the 57-mm quick-firing installations are able to successfully operate on small-sized high-speed sea targets, destroy armored vehicles and manpower of the enemy.